andy-puertas/devmtn-notes/JAVASCRIPT/objects.md

     - would add 100 miles to `myCar`'s miles item

 ### Remember:
-- methods on an object cannot access properties on themselves
+- methods on an object cannot access properties on themselves because *Closures!*
-- Closures!!
     - instead, add a function beyond the object declaration that refers back to the property
     - use dot notation